Europe's seas to lose almost a third of life due to climate change: report | DW | 11.06.2019

 Europe's waters are expected to lose 30% of their already vulnerable ocean life due to further warming, says a new study.
-The report reveals Europe is among the most vulnerable in terms of impact on marine ecosystems.
+Combined with overfishing, that loss can threaten livelihood and food security in coastal nations.

 The Earth's oceans will lose 5% of marine animals globally for every degree of warming, even without taking into account the broader impacts of fishing, according to the most comprehensive global study of its kind published in the Proceedings of the National Academy of Sciences (PNAS) on June 11.